valeria-va/ROS2_rUBot_tutorial_ws/Documentation/1_ROS2_tutorial.md

     ```

-Create your first Publisher and Subscriber nodes: https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html
+Proper documentation is in: https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html

 ## 5. **Using parameters in a Class**